spsforks/QB64-Wiki/GET-(graphics-statement).md

 ## Example(s)

-*Example 1:* How to use GET and PUT to move a sprite with the arrow keys.
+How to use GET and PUT to move a sprite with the arrow keys.

 ```vb